desain/owlbear-dragtool/README.md

 - Set the scaling of movement to 2x to simulate 5e difficult terrain, or 0x to simulate teleportation.
 - Double click outside a sequence to quickly delete it.
 - When a lighted object collides with a fog wall, the drag sequence is updated to reflect the collided position after the drag is done.
-- If you also have the [Emanations](https://github.com/desain/owlbear-emanation/tree/main) plugin installed, when you drag a token with an emanation, emanations trace out the path that they cover while the token is moving.
+- If you also have the [Auras & Emanations](https://github.com/desain/owlbear-emanation/tree/main) plugin installed, when you drag a token with a simple aura, it will trace out the path that they cover while the token is moving.

 ## Installing